Continuous Covers on Symplectic Manifolds: Phase transitions and the function

 \begin{Theorem} (Anjos-Lalonde-Pinsonnault) In any ruled symplectic 4-manifold $(M, \om)$, there is a unique value $c_{crit}$ such that the infinite dimensional space $Emb(c,\om)$ of all symplectic embeddings of the standard closed ball of capacity $c$ in $M$ undergoes the following striking property: below $c_{crit}$, the space $Emb(c,\om)$ is homotopy equivalent to a finite dimensional manifold, while above that value, $Emb(c,\om)$ does not retract onto any finite dimensional manifold (or CW-complex) since it possesses non-trivial homology groups in dimension as high as one wishes.
 Below and above that critical value, the homotopy type stays the same. \end{Theorem}

-\begin{Definition} Given a closed symplectic manifold $(M, \omega)$, let us call an {\it uncertainty phase transition} any critical value $c$ at which the space of symplectic embeddings of balls of capacity $c$ into $(M, \omega)$ undergoes a change of its homotopy type. \end{Definition}
+The reason for the term {\it phase transition} is still debatable, but there are several physical reasons, from Thermodynamics, to adopt that terminology. \begin{Definition} Given a closed symplectic manifold $(M, \omega)$, let us call an {\it uncertainty phase transition} any critical value $c$ at which the space of symplectic embeddings of balls of capacity $c$ into $(M, \omega)$ undergoes a change of its homotopy type. \end{Definition}

-The reason for the term {\it phase transition} is still debatable, but there are several physical reasons to adopt that terminology.
-The main driving conjecture of this paper is the following:

-\begin{Conjecture} (The Poisson--uncertainty conjecture) The function $\pb(c)$ corresponding to a compact symplectic manifold $(M, \omega)$ is a locally constant, upper semi-continuous and left-continuous function of $c$, with jumps downwards at the uncertainty phase transitions and only at these values. \end{Conjecture}